Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Introduction

 Transformers are increasingly adopted for image restoration.
 ViT demonstrates that global self-attention over patch tokens can be effective \cite{dosovitskiy2021vit}.
-Hierarchical designs such as Swin Transformer enable scalable dense prediction \cite{liu2021swin}, and sophisticated restoration backbones, exemplified by Restormer and HAT, have demonstrated exceptional efficacy across denoising and related tasks \cite{zamir2022restormer,chen2023hat}.
+Hierarchical designs enable scalable dense prediction \cite{liu2021swin}, and sophisticated restoration backbones, exemplified by Restormer and HAT, have demonstrated exceptional efficacy across denoising and related tasks \cite{zamir2022restormer,chen2023hat}.
 Yet, without explicit structural constraints, even strong backbones may learn shortcuts tied to nuisance cues and degrade under distribution changes.

 Beyond attention, state-space models provide an efficient alternative.
-Mamba introduces selective state spaces with linear-time sequence modeling \cite{gu2023mamba}, and recent restorers adapt this paradigm for image restoration, including MambaIR \cite{guo2024mambair} and the UNet-like VMambaIR \cite{shi2024vmambair}.
+Mamba introduces selective state spaces with linear-time sequence modeling \cite{gu2023mamba}, and recent restorers adapt this paradigm for image restoration, including MambaIR \cite{guo2024mambair}.
 Despite favorable efficiency and global receptive fields, SSM-based restorers can be sensitive to 2D inductive biases (e.g., scan/flatten order) and may aggregate local details less effectively than carefully designed attention or convolution modules, especially under real-noise and domain-shift settings.

 In this work, we revisit denoising from a causal intervention perspective.
 Causal inference distinguishes correlation from causation by modeling data generation via structural causal models (SCMs) and reasoning about interventions \cite{pearl2009causality}.
 For denoising, the noisy observation arises from intrinsic content factors and extrinsic noise/environment factors; purely correlational fitting can therefore mix texture cues with nuisance variations in a single representation, harming robustness.
 Causal representation learning further argues that disentangling underlying causal factors is key to generalization and transfer \cite{scholkopf2021towardcausalrep}.
 This underscores the necessity of developing denoisers as structured interventions that suppress environment-induced bias, enforce factor separation, and improve identifiability.